Showing posts with label travel. Show all posts

 Join me as I travel the world.
 Tara!

-When I had an 11-hour layover during my trip from US to Philippines, I was able to step on the ground of Taiwan, but I did not attempt to get out of the airport despite the long hours of staying there.
+When I had an 11-hour layover during my trip from the US to the Philippines, I was able to step on the ground of Taiwan, but I did not attempt to get out of the airport despite the long hours of staying there.
 I just thought to myself that I would return there as a tourist, not as a passerby.
 And I did.

-Everytime I travel my goal is to find the cheapest but safest flight, hotel, and tour.
+Every time I travel, my goal is to find the cheapest but safest flight, hotel, and tour.
 I am always travelling on a budget.

 Tour.
-I decided to avail a package tour since I would be travelling in a unfamiliar land.
+I decided to avail a package tour since I would be travelling in an unfamiliar land.
 I thought it would be safer and cheaper because the tour includes the transportation.
 As it was advertised, the tour is composed of 7 tourist attractions to visit.
 It is a one-day tour.
 I paid $49.75 for the packaged tour.

-In total for the plane tickets, accommodation, and guided tour, I spent $184.35 which roughly converted to 10,139.25 Philippine peso.
+In total, for the plane tickets, accommodation, and guided tour, I spent $184.35, which roughly converted to 10,139.25 Philippine pesos.

 I am excited and nervous at the same time for this trip, but I am definitely looking forward to it.